Constantiner/zohar/README.md

 #### Example: Using `zohar`

-Here’s how you would use `zohar` for type-safe event handling:
+Here's how you would use `zohar` for type-safe event handling:

 ```typescript
 import { EventDescription, createEventEmitter } from 'zohar';